Dominic Smith Player Props: Nationals vs. Rangers

 Rangers Pitching Rankings

-- The Rangers pitching staff is 23rd in MLB with a collective 8.2 strikeouts per nine innings.
+- The Rangers pitching staff ranks 23rd in the league with a collective 8.2 strikeouts per nine innings.

-- The Rangers have a 3.95 team ERA that ranks 10th across all MLB pitching staffs.
+- The Rangers' 3.99 team ERA ranks 10th among all MLB pitching staffs.

-- Rangers pitchers combine to surrender 92 home runs (one per game), the eighth-fewest in the league.
+- Rangers pitchers combine to allow the 10th-fewest home runs in baseball (95 total, 1.1 per game).

+- Dunning (8-1) gets the starting nod for the Rangers in his 12th start of the season.
+He has a 2.71 ERA in 86 1/3 innings pitched, with 55 strikeouts.

-- In his most recent outing on Sunday against the Houston Astros, the lefty tossed five scoreless innings while surrendering three hits.
+- In his most recent appearance on Tuesday, the right-hander went six innings against the Boston Red Sox, allowing one earned run while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.